 Intended outcome Success criteria To ensure all children receive quality first teaching in English through CPD and support from subject lead for staff.
-A focus Phonics results for Y2 in autumn and Y1 in summer to be above most recent national average for PPG children. to be on phonics in KS1 and GPS in KS2.
+Phonics results for Y2 in autumn and Y1 in summer to be above most recent national average for PPG children.
+A focus to be on phonics in KS1 and GPS in KS2.
 Children to make increased progress so that 75% on track in GPS at mid and end of year assessment points.
 Children to use spellings accurately in writing.
-To ensure all children received quality first teaching in mathematics through CPD and support from subject lead for staff.
+To ensure all children receive quality first teaching in mathematics through CPD and support from subject lead for staff.
 Children to be on track to meet targets from baseline in mid and end of year summative assessments.
 To ensure all children receive a broad and balanced curriculum.
 Lesson visits and work scrutiny to reflect broad and balanced curriculum which builds on prior learning.
 To ensure that children not making good progress from their baseline close the gap with their peers.
 Children to be on track to meet targets from baseline in mid and end of year summative assessments.
-Accelerated progress in phonics scores and reading ages to be evident for those accessing NTP and catch-up tutoring.
 To ensure that SEMH needs are met through pastoral support.
 Lesson visits and discussions with children reflect consistent, positive approach by all staff.
 Behaviour logs on CPOMS to be rare.
-Impact of well-being sessions to be monitored by SENCO.
-New referral process to be implemented by SENCO.
+Impact of well-being sessions to be monitored by SENCO and SLT.
 To ensure consistent approach to SEMH needs by all staff.
 Lesson visits and discussions with children reflect consistent, positive approach by all staff.
 Behaviour logs on CPOMS to be rare.
-To ensure that children have access to a range of enrichment activities through clubs and music tuition.
-Children able to access wide range of free clubs throughout the year.
+Trauma Perspective Practise (TPP) has been adopted by the school and all staff.
+To ensure that children have access to a range of enrichment activities, clubs and music tuition.
+Children able to access enrichment activities during the school day and have the opportunity to access a wide range of free clubs throughout the year.
 Children able to access music tuition.
 To close the gap in attendance between PPG eligible children and their peers.
 PPG eligible children attendance to be at least 96% each term.